 Six hours.
-Mimeographed materials to be distributed; casebooks to be announced.
-Professor Dean (fall term); Professor Pasley (spring term).
+Mimeographed materials to be distributed.
+Professor Dean.

 The law of wills, trusts, and future interests, including the Rule against Perpetuities and related rules at common law and under the various state statutes.

 C. SECOND OR THIRD YEAR ELECTIVES